fgomezvela/UniversalDXTask/README.md

 CONSIDERATIONS FOR THE JAVA PROGRAMS:
 -------------------------------------

+All the parameters are defined in the "config.properties" file.

 Rserve Solution:
 	To test the Rserve-based JAVA program you should install Rserve in R. The easiest way to install Rserve is to install it from CRAN, simply use